Test Preparation Guide

 - Manoeuvres (Must be Performed Safely & Accurately)

-- Angle Park & Bay Parking: Forward and reverse parking in a bay.
+- Angle Parking & Bay Parking: Forward and reverse parking in a bay.

 - Pull Up on the Right and Reverse Two Car Lengths Manoeuvre: Pull up on the right and reverse safely.